Pest and Disease Prevention Before Treatment

 What many gardeners don’t know or fully realize is the powerful benefits of a systematic, thoughtful and determined effort in cleaning up the garden, tools and debris that remains after the season ends.
 Properly done, this can significantly reduce the occurrence and damage done by pests and diseases, increasing the enjoyment and production of the garden.

-Let’s take a top to bottom look at things that you can do in the very late fall and early winter, after the garden is dormant to give your garden a much better head start next season.
+Let’s take a top to bottom look at things that you can do in the very late fall and early winter after the garden is dormant to give your garden a much better head start next season.

-Food and Shelter – Two Big Keys
+Food and Shelter – Two Big Keys in Pest and Disease Prevention

 The biggest reasons for cleaning up the garden, removing dead materials and weeds and thoroughly cleaning and treating your gardening tools is to remove the food and shelter that is the foundation of pest and disease prevention.
 The first steps are sanitation in the colder season, and then preventing their introduction into the garden next growing season.

 Pests and diseases don’t just magically show up out of nowhere, though they may seem to!
 Pests especially need a place to survive the winter and food to keep them alive.
-Diseases can be a bit more involved to treat, but with some forethought and understanding it isn’t difficult.
+Diseases can be a bit more involved to treat, but with some forethought and understanding, it isn’t difficult.

 We found this out to our detriment with squash bugs, as we use wood chips for our walkways in the trial garden – the perfect winter housing for them!
 We now only grow squash and pumpkins in the garden every third or fourth year, using straw bale raised beds outside the garden other years.
 This starves them of a yearly, reliable food source and keeps their population under control.